iron-software/IronXL-Examples/examples/combine-excel-ranges/README.md

 ***Based on <https://ironsoftware.com/examples/combine-excel-ranges/>***

-IronXL enables us to concatenate multiple `IronXL.Ranges.Range` instances by utilizing the '+' operator.
+IronXL enables the merging of multiple `IronXL.Ranges.Range` instances by utilizing the '+' operator.